mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 **Focus on Facts and Restrict the Flow of Misinformation**
-Do your part to restrict the flow of misinformation.
-During outbreaks like the current COVID-19 pandemic, the spread of information that is known to be incorrect can lead to unhealthy behaviors and reinforce disinformation used to drive people to mistrust scientists and governments -- which results in their being less likely to follow advisories and take appropriate precautions.
+Do your part to resist and constrain the flow of misinformation.
+During outbreaks like the current COVID-19 pandemic, the spread of information that is known to be incorrect can lead to unhealthy behaviors and reinforce disinformation used to drive people to mistrust scientists and governments -- which results in their being less likely to follow fact-based advisories and to take appropriate precautions.

 Here are a pair of resources to fact check information related to COVID-19:
 https://factcheck.afp.com/busting-coronavirus-myths